GoFetchDeliveries/Tasks/README.md

 * The list if available in the [issues section](issues).
 * Click green "New Issues" button to create a new issue.
+* If applicable, add iOS, Web or Backend tags to the issue.